c-morris/BGPExtrapolator/docs/extrapolator_design.md

 announcements received from peers, which are further preferred over ones received from providers.
-Additionally, an AS would never announce a route received from one provider to another provider, since it would end up paying twice to route traffic that was not its own or its customer's.
+Additionally, an AS would never announce a route received from one provider to another provider, since it would end up paying twice to route traffic that was not its own or its customer’s.
 In cases where an announcement for the same prefix is received from multiple neighbors with the same relation, an AS prefers the announcement with the shortest AS\_PATH.